ipfs/ipfs-docs/docs/concepts/hashing.md

 As we can see, the hash included in the CID does NOT match the hash of the input file `ubuntu-20.04.1-desktop-amd64.iso`.

-As we can see, the hash included in the CID does NOT match the hash of the input file ubuntu-20.04.1-desktop-amd64.iso.
 To understand what the hash contained in the CID is, we must understand how IPFS stores files.
 IPFS uses a directed acyclic graph (DAG) to keep track of all the data stored in IPFS.
 A CID identifies one specific node in this graph.
 This identifier is the result of hashing the node's contents using a cryptographic hash function like SHA256.